AzureAD/MSIdentityTools/CONTRIBUTING.md

 Use advanced function parameters with validation (where feasible):

 See `Get-Help about_Functions_Advanced_Parameters`

+## Output
+Return objects.
+Use the comment based help examples to show how to export the objects into non-host, end-user friendly output, e.g. CSV files, `Out-Gridview`.

 # Cmdlet Status Feedback
 Utilize `Write-Verbose` statements for providing optional feedback on the processing of the cmdlet during execution, for example: